kateter-platform/graphica/README.md

 ## Getting Started

-First, run the development server:
+First, build the project with parcel.
+You will need to start a live server yourself on the ./index.html file:

 ```bash
 yarn dev